 This is not a good idea, as the app stores will most likely discover your methods and drop your app substantially in the app store rankings or, if you’re really unlucky, you can be fined a hefty sum of money.

-The Solution: We recommend implementing this legal hack.
+The Solution: We recommend implementing these legal methods.

 The Crime: Spammy Link Building